 Outside of the small fish like cory’s and tetra, most other fish species will be an unsuitable tank mate for a cherry shrimp.
-Obvious examples to avoid would be predatory fish like Oscars, Arowanas and Cichlids.
+Obvious examples to avoid would be predatory fish like Redtail Sharks, Arowanas and certain types of Cichlids.

 The Best Tank Mate – Other Cherry Shrimp

 Cherry shrimps thrive actively in groups, not a loner species.
 Hence, keep at least 10 of them in the tank for a healthy ecosystem (This isn’t difficult to understand why).
 It’s better to have more female Shrimps than males, as they are more valuable.
 They will also do well with Amano Shrimp and will not cross breed with them.

 Cherry shrimps are scavengers by nature.
 They eat what’s available.
 The luckiest ones thrive on algae and biofilm.
 Because of their undemanding nature, these shrimps happily eat whatever fish food is given to them.
 Keeping nutrition in mind, you can prepare boiled veggies like carrots and cabbage.
 Nevertheless, foods like pellets made for invertebrates should top their diet lists.

 If your Shrimp lives with roommates that you also feed, they won’t run out of food.
 Shrimp conveniently consume “leftovers,” making clean-ups and maintenance absolutely easier.
 However, make sure you regularly remove the pellet residues to keep your aquarium balanced and healthier.

 Cherry shrimps are best classified under the omnivore’s group species, which means they enjoy the best of both plant and animal food sources.
 However, keep in mind that biofilm and algae form most of their food.
 So the typical “high protein diet” is inapplicable to the cherry shrimp diet.